fuse-box/fuse-box/docs/quantum.md

 if FuseBox, `Quantum` is the minimum amount of javascript code involded in an interaction.

 Quantum should be used only for making production builds.
-It has a few limitations that aren't solved just yet, but it works perfectly for most projects.
+It has a few limitations when it gets to compatibility with original's FuseBox api which aren't solved just yet, but it works perfectly for most projects.

 ## Installation
-Quantum does extreme amount of operations, but it's very simple to confure:
+Quantum does extreme amount of operations, but it's very simple to configure:

 Add a plugin like so: